 The gyroscope is yet another feature of the Fenix 5 Series.
 This is really helpful if you’re looking to enhance the accuracy of the tracking, especially when you put the watch into the UltraTrac mode in order to extend its battery life.

 Other sports tracking is also improved in the Fenix 5 models.
-Not only will you be able to track your mountain biking but also separated snowboard, treadmill workouts, skiing, and indoor track running each displayed in their very own categories.
+Not only will you be able to track your mountain biking, but you can also separate snowboard, treadmill workouts, skiing, and indoor track running each displayed in their very own categories.
 This will let you be more specific than you can be with a Fenix 3 for each activity.
 Also, for golfing enthusiasts, the Autoshot, Greenview, higher screen resolution, and TruSwing (Golf swing metrics) are other nice perks of the 5 Series.

 While the Fenix HR bases its measurements on your level of activity, the Fenix 5 goes a step further, offering upgraded heart rate tech.
 The latest series features an optical heart rate sensor which measures your heart rate every one to two seconds throughout the entire day.
 You can even connect the watch to a heart strap via Bluetooth.